 1) Register Your Trademark

 Before placing your product in the hands of third-party sellers or starting your own company, you should register your trademark.
 This will protect your brand and business by signaling to consumers that your goods originate from a single source — in this case, your online store.
-Not only is it important to file and maintain a trademark with the U.S. Patent and Trademark Office (USPTO), but you should also search the USPTO’s website for any other trademarks that resemble yours.
+Goldstein Patent Law explains that not only is it important to file and maintain a trademark with the U.S. Patent and Trademark Office (USPTO), but you should also search the USPTO’s website for any other trademarks that resemble yours.

 2) Protect Your Domain Name